-The Plant Biological Sciences Graduate Program at the University of Minnesota seeks to support students from diverse backgrounds in pursuit of research and academic excellence.
+The Plant and Microbial Biology graduate program at the University of Minnesota seeks to support students from diverse backgrounds in pursuit of research and academic excellence.
 Below you will find a list of fellowship and scholarship opportunities available.

 Bernard and Jean Phinney Graduate Fellowship in Plant Molecular Biology - award announcement made by Plant and Microbial Biology Department, University of MN